mit-cml/appinventor-sources/calm-knitting-newell.md

 Returns the full entry from `simple_components.json` for that component.
 The LLM calls this tool BEFORE generating operations, so it knows exact property names, types, and valid values.

-Also: `search_components(query)` tool for when the user asks "I need something to play sound" — searches component descriptions/helpStrings.
+The LLM already has the full component catalog in its context, so it can match user descriptions like "I need something to play sound" to the appropriate components (`Sound`, `Player`) directly from the catalog — no separate search tool is needed.

 **Layer 4: Current app state** (included per-request, variable size)